MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

     >**Note:** This could take a couple of minutes.

-### Task 6: Protect an On-Premises Server
+### Task 6: Protect an on-premises Server

-In this task, you'll add an Azure Arc connected, non-Azure Windows virtual machine to Microsoft Sentinel.
+In this task, you add an Azure Arc connected, non-Azure Windows virtual machine to Microsoft Sentinel.

    >**Note:** The *Windows Security Events via AMA* data connector requires Azure Arc for non-Azure devices.